cem-okulmus/softhw-pods25/README.md

-This repository contains, except for the publicly available benchmarks, everything that should be needed to reproduce the results of the paper "Soft and Constrained Hypertree Width".
+This repository contains, except for the publicly available benchmarks, everything that should be needed to reproduce the results of the paper "Soft and Constrained Hypertree Width" [1].

 ## How to Run Experiments